In vitro

 Female factor

-• Absence or permanent damage to the fallopian tubes, obstruction of the fallopian tubes preventing the movement of egg and sperm for fertilization
+• absence or permanent damage to the fallopian tubes, obstruction of the fallopian tubes preventing the movement of egg and sperm for fertilization

 • ovarian dysfunction, polycystic ovarian syndrome